senzee1984/micr0_shell/README.md

 ## Known Issues
-1. According to the supplied IP address, port, and shell type, Lunatic dynamically generates Null-Free shellcode.
+1. According to the supplied IP address, port, and shell type, micr0 shell dynamically generates Null-Free shellcode.
 I have considered most of the common situations that could generate Null bytes, however, I am aware that if the supplied IP address contains `.255` and `.0` at the same time, for instance, if the IP address is `192.168.0.255`, generated shellcode will contain Null byte.
 This type of IP address could be rare in practice, and eliminating Null byte for all IP addresses would add more complexity.
 Therefore, I do not intend to improve this part recently.

 2. Regarding the port value, in theory, any port will not generate Null byte.
 However, due to the implementation of eliminating Null-byte, port `65280` is not usable.